SS Himalaya (1892): First voyages

 In January 1893 Himalaya made her first voyage from England to Australia.
 She left Tilbury on 6 January, sailed via Gibraltar, Malta, Suez Canal, Aden and Colombo.
 She reached Albany, Western Australia on 7 February, then called at Adelaide and Melbourne, and reached Sydney on 16 February.

 On her return voyage Himalaya left Sydney on 4 March 1893.
 She called at Hobart in Tasmania, and then at Melbourne, Port Adelaide and Albany, before continuing her voyage to England.
 At Melbourne she embarked a team of 14 officers and men from Sir William Clarke's a battery of the Victorian Horse Artillery, which was to take part in the Royal Tournament at Islington in London and mounted shooting events at Bisley in Surrey.
-Also on Himalayas first voyage from Australia to England was a cricket team to represent Australia in a match against the Earl of Sheffield's All-England team at Sheffield Park in East Sussex.
+Also on Himalayas first voyage from Australia to England was a cricket team to represent Australia in a match against the Earl of Sheffield's England team at Sheffield Park in East Sussex.
 In England, Himalaya called at Plymouth on 20 April before continuing to Tilbury.